Shadow-bro/C/README.md

-10. Write a program to sort the given n-elements using selection sort
+10  Write a program to sort the given n-elements using selection sort

-#include<stdio.h>
+#include stdio.h

-#include<conio.h>
+#include conio.h

 void selectionsort(int a[],int n);